mtalent/SweetP/README.md

 # Page two displays a vertically scrolling list of quotes that will display the selected quote from the list

-# Page three displays a random joke from the joke api on the push of a button
+# Page three displays a random joke from a second joke api on the push of a button

+# Page four has a multiple choice trivia game from a third trivia API

 <sub>Started the application last month as a four-page game, then decided to just make it a coding example for possible employers (hence the sweetp package).</sub>